 Nepal is the land where the Buddha was born (in Lumbini) and where Hindu Kings ruled.
 It was also the end of the road for the hippies of the 1960’s and 70’s who traversed Europe and Asia in search of enlightenment (and drugs!).
 With a background this rich it doesn’t come as a surprise to learn that Nepal – and Kathmandu and Pokhara in particular – are world-renowned centres for meditation and yoga.
 There are courses for all levels, from hour-long morning yoga sessions on a hotel rooftop to serious weeks-long retreats inspired by both Hindu and Buddhist traditions.

-The rivers that rage out of the Himalaya offer some of the world’s most thrilling white-water rafting and kayaking.
-Some of these river descents are expert only, but for many others a pair of gills and the body of a fish isn’t required.
-There are plenty of entertaining river rapids ideal for first time river rafters that come with minimal risk and maximum enjoyment.
+The rivers that rage out of the Himalayas offer some of the world’s most thrilling white-water rafting and kayaking.
+Some of these river descents are expert only, but for many others, a pair of gills and the body of a fish isn’t required.
+There are plenty of entertaining river rapids ideal for first-time river rafters that come with minimal risk and maximum enjoyment.
 A few days spent paddling down river through a wonderful montage of rural landscapes and jungles dense in wildlife is tonic for the soul and will definitely be one of the best things you do in Nepal.